julia-hood/HouseRollCallAnalysis/README.md

 ## About the Project

-This project aims to provoke thought and analysis of polarization in the United States Congress, a topic which has only grown increasingly relevant as the country becomes increasingly politically polarized.
+This project aims to provoke thought about and analysis of polarization in the United States Congress, a topic which has only grown increasingly relevant as the country becomes increasingly politically polarized.
 In order to conduct this analysis, I chose to use a large data set of House of Representatives roll call votes, which is cited below, which includes votes ranging from 1953 to 2024.